sensorium/Mozzi/README.md

 ### SAMD21 architecture (Arduino Circuitplayground M0 and others)
 port by Adrian Freed

+- Currently, only output on the inbuilt DAC (pin DAC0) is supported.
+So, obviously, boards without a DAC are not yet convered (in theory you can still use EXTERNAL_AUDIO_OUTPUT)
-- Output using inbuilt DAC (pin DAC0).
-Ouput resolution is fixed at 10 bits.
+- Output resolution is fixed at 10 bits.
 If your board supports more, configure in AudioConfigSAMD21.h
 - mozziAnalogRead() and AUDIO_INPUT are not implemented (contributions welcome)
 - We don't have a lot of data, which boards this port has been tested on.
 Success or not, let us know, if you are using Mozzi on SAMD21 boards